‘Young And The Restless’ Spoilers: Nikki Gives Her Blessing For Victor & Ashley To Be Lovers

 — Young and Restless (@YandR_CBS) January 25, 2018

-One cannot forget however, that Young and the Restless has been exploring rather risqué storylines as of late.
-Besides the usual bed hopping, viewers have seen the pairing of Mariah and Tessa and a sex ring to boot.
+One cannot forget, however, that Young and the Restless has been exploring rather risque storylines as of late.
+Besides the usual bed-hopping, viewers have seen the pairing of Mariah and Tessa and a sex ring to boot.
 Could the writers now be pursuing a swinger storyline for Niktor?
-Check back regularly for all your Y&R spoilers, news and recaps.
+Check back regularly for all your Y&R spoilers, news, and recaps.

 Power Moves and Buried Secrets rock Genoa City next week on #YR! pic.twitter.com/JWIG6ZZvOh